prempreetbrar/Who-Said-It/README.md

 # Who-Said-It
-A guessing game that scrapes quotes from a website and displays a random quote to the user; the user must guess the quote.
+A guessing game that scrapes quotes from a website and displays a random quote to the user; the user must guess the author of the quote.

 &nbsp;
 &nbsp;